gouravpatil-dev/settleup/README.md

 - **Isolation**: a non-member requesting a group they don't belong to gets a 404 (identical to "group doesn't exist"), never a 403 that would confirm the group's existence.
-- 23 backend tests total: the Phase 1 suite plus registration, duplicate-email rejection, invalid-input rejection, login (success/wrong password/unknown email), the protected `/me` endpoint (valid session / no cookie / forged cookie), logout invalidating the session, group creation + ownership, non-member access denial, member addition and visibility, non-owner rename/ delete/add/remove rejection (403), group-list scoping, and the last-owner removal guard.

 ## What's built (Phase 1)

 - Express app with centralized error handling (`AppError` hierarchy), a generic Zod-based request validator, and a health endpoint (`GET /api/health`)
-- SQLite connection + an idempotent migration runner, with the `users`, `groups`, and `group_members` tables.
-Amounts will be stored as integer minor units (paise), not floats, once expenses land in Phase 3 — this is a schema-level decision made now to avoid a retrofit later
+- SQLite connection + an idempotent migration runner
-- React app shell: router, nav, a `Dashboard` page that calls the real health endpoint (proving the loading/error state pattern end-to-end rather than against a mock), a `Groups` placeholder, and a 404 page
+- React app shell: router, nav, a `Dashboard` page that calls the real health endpoint, a `Groups` placeholder, and a 404 page
-- `useAsync` hook and `LoadingState`/`ErrorState` components so every future page handles loading/error consistently
+- `useAsync` hook and `LoadingState`/`ErrorState` components

 ## Known limitations / not yet done

-- No expenses, balances, or settlement optimizer yet (Phases 3–7)
+- No balance engine or settlement optimizer yet (Phases 4–5) — nothing yet converts expenses into "who owes whom"
+- No expense update/delete — Phase 3 scope was creation, per the
+  build plan; edit/delete would follow the same authorization/ownership pattern as groups if added
-- Frontend has no login/register/groups UI yet — the actual UI for auth and groups is scheduled for Phase 6 in the build plan; the `Dashboard`/`Groups` pages from Phase 1 are unchanged placeholders
+- Frontend has no expense UI yet — scheduled for Phase 6
-- No CSRF protection yet (noted for Phase 15, security pass) — session cookies use `sameSite: lax`, which mitigates but doesn't eliminate CSRF risk on state-changing requests
-- No rate limiting on login/register (brute-force risk) — also scheduled for the security pass
+- No CSRF protection, no rate limiting on login/register — deferred to Phase 15 (security pass)
-- No email verification or password reset flow
+- No email verification or password reset
-- `npm audit` flags some vulnerabilities in transitive dev dependencies (mostly from `better-sqlite3`'s prebuild toolchain and jsdom's dependency tree) — not yet triaged; revisit before production deployment (Phase 15, security pass)
+- `npm audit` flags some vulnerabilities in transitive dev dependencies — not yet triaged; revisit at Phase 15

 ## Next phase

-**Phase 3 — Expense Engine**: expense creation with equal/exact/
-percentage/share splits, validation for each split type, and extensive tests per split type and edge case.
+**Phase 4 — Balance Engine**: a pure `calculateBalances(...)` function (independent of Express/React) that takes members, expenses, splits, and settlements, and produces each member's net balance.
+Extensive tests, especially around rounding with many members/expenses.